Sanskar7964/Paytm-project/README.md

 # React + Vite
+The project folder is a bit skewed due to errors while merging commits.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.